David Ricardo (the younger)

 David Ricardo (1803 – 17 May 1864) was a British Liberal Member of Parliament.

+Early life

-He was the son of David Ricardo of Gatcombe Park and educated at Charterhouse School (1812–1815) and Trinity College, Cambridge.
-He succeeded his father in 1823, inheriting the family seat at Gatcombe Park.
+He was the son of David Ricardo, the MP and economist.
+He was educated at Charterhouse School (1812–1815) and Trinity College, Cambridge.

+In 1823 his father died and he inherited Gatcombe Park, Gloucestershire, his father's country house.

+Career

 He was appointed High Sheriff of Gloucestershire for 1830–31. and elected MP for Stroud in 1832 but "took the Chiltern Hundreds" in 1833.

+Personal life

 He married Catherine, the daughter of William Thomas St Quintin, of Scampston Hall, Yorkshire, and had two sons and a daughter.

 He was succeeded at Gatcombe by his second son, Henry David, his first son having died in infancy.